Built by an anaesthetics registrar in regional Australia.

 - Study this next: the topic queued for today, one tap to open

 The CICM Fellowship Examination (FCICM) assesses readiness to practice as a consultant intensivist.
 Unlike the First Part, it is not a basic science exam: it expects structured management plans at specialist level, with specific drug doses, clinical targets, ethical reasoning, and awareness of the evidence base.
-The pass rate is approximately 65% at each sitting.
+CICM publishes per-sitting, per-component pass rates rather than a single headline figure (for example, May 2024: vivas 82%, hot cases 72%, written 59%).
+PRIMEX is built by Dr Jay Marshall, an anaesthetics registrar in Taree, NSW.

 - OrganiserCollege of Intensive Care Medicine of Australia and New Zealand (CICM)

-- FormatWritten paper (15 SAQs at specialist level), followed by 6–8 structured oral vivas of approximately 10 min each for candidates who pass the written component
+- FormatTwo written papers of 15 SAQs each (30 SAQs total), two hot cases, and eight structured oral vivas of approximately 10 min each for candidates who pass the written component

 - DomainsCritical Care Management (~40%), Neurocritical Care & Infection (~25%), Special Situations (~20%), Ethics, Systems & Research (~15%)